4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 2. Leave One Out Cross-Validation

 In this method, we divide the data into train and test sets – but with a twist.
-Instead of dividing the data into 2 subsets, we select a single observation as test data, and everything else is labeled as training data and the model is trained.
-Now the 2nd observation is selected as test data and the model is trained on the remaining data.
+Instead of dividing the data into two subsets, we select a single observation as test data and label everything else as training data to train the model.
+Next, we select the 2nd observation as test data and train the model on the remaining data.

 Leave One Out Cross-Validation